fragcolor-xyz/shards/docs/docs/learn/shards/primer/what-is-shards.md

 !!! note
     If the scheduling of Wires seems rigid to you, fret not!
 We will be learning more about manipulating [the flow of Shards](the-flow.md) later.

-Now that you have a basic understanding of what Shards are, let us take a look at how coding with Shards work.
+Now that you have a basic understanding of what Shards is, let us take a look at how coding with Shards work.

 --8<-- "includes/license.md"